yogeshhk/Sarvadnya/src/ask_bharat/README.md

 1. Fork the repo and create a new branch
 2. Add your improvements or fixes
 3. Make sure code is tested and documented
-4. Submit a pull request — all contributions are welcome!
+4. Submit a pull request.
+All contributions are welcome!

 ## License